gantry/docs/pages/01.gantry5/05.advanced/04.creating-layout-presets/docs.md

 There are four main rules to keep in mind when creating a layout preset.

 1. tiered content is ordered as `row - column - row - column - row - column`.
 See the earlier examples.
 2. `foo:` creates a section.
-Adding slashes (example: `/foo/:`) enables you to take advantage of section layout settings for improved styling flexibility.
+3. Adding slashes (example: `/foo/:`) creates a container that enables you to take advantage of section layout settings for improved styling flexibility.
 3. Multiple particles in a row are put within `[ ]` brackets.
 Example: `- [logo, menu]`
 4. You don't need brackets for single-particle rows.
 Example: `- menu` is the shorthand of `- [menu]`